This post may contain affiliate links. Please read our disclosure policy.

 Storage instructions

-These bars will stay fresh in a sealed container or wrapped individually in the refrigerator for up to 2 weeks.
-They're easy to eat chilled without having to let them warm to room temperature.
+Store wrapped or in a sealed container for up to 2 weeks.
+The bars are ready to eat straight from the fridge—no need to let them come to room temperature.

-For longer storage, you can freeze these bars for up to 3 months.
-Just let them defrost in the refrigerator or at room temperature before serving.
+Freeze for up to 3 months.
+Defrost in the refrigerator or at room temperature before serving.

 How long does it take to make your own protein bars?